Ezmond13/Ezmond13/README.md

 - 👋 Hi, I’m @Ezmond LO
 - 👀 I’m interested in learning to be a blockchain software developer
-- 🌱 I’m currently learning and get familiar on Python
+- 🌱 I’m currently learning and get familiar on Python and solidity
 - 💞️ I’m looking to collaborate on with other of beginner of software developer to learn and growth together !
 - 📫 How to reach me : lokimming@hotmail.com
 - Resumes : (https://ezmond13.github.io/)